Anthony Firkser: Professional career

-Pre-draft

 Coming into the 2017 NFL draft, scouting reports projected Firkser to best fit with a National Football League (NFL) team in a role of a fullback/tight end hybrid player.
 Scouts believed Firkser was tough, intelligent, and relatively athletic.
 Scouts also praised him for his ability to quickly get into pass routes and adjust to errant throws.
 However, scouts negatively viewed him as possessing just average size and questioned his strength as a blocker.

 On March 19, 2017, Firkser participated in the Harvard Pro Day, an event at which Harvard football players demonstrate their skills to an audience of NFL scouts and coaches.
 Nearly half of the NFL teams attended this event.